Sky Garden London: Accessibility Review

 Tube:

-• Nearest station: Monument (Circle & District), but not step-free.
+• Nearest station: Monument (Circle & District), but it's not step-free.

 • Bank and Monument are linked, and from the step-free exits it’s about a 5-minute level walk to Sky Garden.